geophile/geophile.c/README.md

 ## Examples

-The source code for the examples can be found in `examples/example1.cpp` and `examples/example2.cpp`.
-This code relies on the following `Index` and `SpatialObject` classes:
+The source code for the examples can be found in the `examples` directory This code relies on the following `Index` and `SpatialObject` classes:

 * `geophile::RecordArray`: An `OrderedIndex` subclass that stores